Expansion of same-sex marriage (SSM) in the U.S.

 - Illinois: A same-sex marriage passed the State Senate in 2013-FEB, but was not voted upon in the House because of organized opposition from the Roman Catholic Church and conservative African-American church groups.
 Thomas Peters, communications director of the National Organization for Marriage -- the main national group opposing marriage for the LGBT community -- said:

 "We have pretty much stopped them in their tracks."

 Proponents of SSM were not able to gather sufficient support to pass the bill before the House entered its summer recess.

-Result: The SSM bill was subsequently passed by the House and signed into law.
+Result: The SSM bill was subsequently passed by the House and signed into law on 2013-NOV-20.

 - New Jersey: A SSM bill passed the Democratically controlled House and Senate, but was vetoed by Governor Chris Christie (R).
 There is speculation that Christie plans to run for President in 2016 as a Republican.
 If he were to support marriage equality, his chances of any future role in the national party would probably instantly vaporize.

 Seven same-sex couples in New Jersey had launched a lawsuit to legalize SSM.
 It was put on hold until the Supreme Court issued its ruling in U.S. v.
 Wilson on 2013-JUL-26.
 The Court scheduled a hearing for AUG-15.